 Rigid conduits such as Thin-Walled Conduit are essentially solid pipes.
 Special tools are needed for bending these conduits.
 FMC has an advantage over Thin-Walled conduit in that it does not need bending.
 However, it is slightly more complicated to work with and requires a special tool that is needed to cut through it.
 This tool has been designed to cut through the armoring without damaging any cables inside.

 Liquid Tight Flexible Metal Conduit

 Liquid Tight Flexible Metal Conduit is also commonly known as LFMC and this is a flexible type of conduit which covers cables and remains flexible while still being waterproof.
-This type of conduit was designed by Kopex international before patent expired and it can now be brought from numerous brands.
+This type of conduit was designed by Kopex international before the patent expired and it can now be brought from numerous brands.

-The waterproofing is provided by a waterproof jacket which is fitted over the top of a similar material to FMC.
+The waterproofing is provided by a waterproof jacket that is fitted over the top of a similar material to FMC.
 The waterproofing jacket means that the flexible metal conduit can be fitted pretty much anywhere, including through damp areas.
 As long as suitable outlets are used, LFMC can be used in hazardous areas.

 Flexible Metallic Tubing